 Fleas and ticks are nasty little creatures that like to feast on our pets and sometimes feed on us.
 But how to make ticks and fleas go away yourself?
 If you’re looking for a way to get rid of these pests yourself, try some of the easy remedies that you can implement by yourself in this article.

 If you want to stop ticks and fleas from spreading, the first step is to learn how they spread.
-Ticks are most likely transmitted when people walk in tick-infested areas or pets come into contact with infested animals.
+Most likely, ticks are spread when people walk through tick-infested areas or when their pets come in contact with tick-infested animals.

 What are some substances which kill ticks and fleas instantly?

 There are a large number of ways to kill ticks and fleas, but most of them don’t work effectively.
 Using physical means like cutting or squashing them hardly works because they can still be alive and just not visible in the open.